10 Dining Room Table Lighting Ideas

 Types:

-2. Slimline Recessed Lights: Provide a sleek, minimal profile that blends seamlessly into the ceiling.
+- Slimline Recessed Lights: Provide a sleek, low-profile aesthetic that blends seamlessly with the ceiling.

 Best Practices:

-2. Dimming: Use dimmable recessed lights to adjust the brightness according to the time of day or occasion.
+- Dimming: Use dimmable recessed lighting to adjust brightness by day or evening hour or special event.

-3. Placement: Position lights to highlight key areas such as the dining table or architectural features without creating harsh shadows.
+- Placement: Arrange lights to highlight key areas, such as the dining table or design elements, while avoiding casting excess shadow.

 8. Lantern-Style Hanging Lights